zama-ai/fhevm/docs/fundamentals/types/README.md

 ebool valueBool = TFHE.asEbool(value32);
 ```

-## Contract state variables with encrypted types
+## Contracting state variables

-If you require a state variable that utilizes these encrypted types, you cannot assign the value with `immutable` or `constant` keyword.
-If you're using these types, the compiler attempts to ascertain the value of `TFHE.asEuintXX(yy)` during compilation, which is not feasible because `asEuintXX()` invokes a precompiled contract.
-To address this challenge, you must not declare your encrypted state variables as `immutable` or `constant`.
-Still, you can use the following methods to set your variables:
+When using encrypted types for state variables, you cannot use the `immutable` or `constant` keywords.
+This is because the compiler attempts to resolve the value of T`FHE.asEuintXX(yy)` during compilation, which is not feasible because `asEuintXX()` calls a precompiled contract.

+To handle this, do not declare your encrypted state variables as `immutabl`e or `constant`.
+Instead, use the following methods to set your variables:

 ```solidity
 euint64 private totalSupply = TFHE.asEuint64(0);